Sign In

 Our blog

-Home-related tax deductions available this EOFY.
+Tax deductions for homeowners this EOFY.

-Deducations for employees working from home
+Deductions for employees working from home

-Expenses you can claim
+What you can claim

-3. Actual cost method the actual expenses you incur as a result of working from home.
+• Actual cost method - the actual expenses you incur as a result of working from home.

 Deductions for a home-based business

 If you run your own business from home, you may be able to claim tax deductions for your occupancy costs including mortgage interest or rent, council rates, land taxes and home insurance premiums; running costs such as electricity, phone, cleaning and decline in value of equipment (depreciation); and travel via car for business purposes.
-Speak to your accountant or visit the ATO website for more details.

 Deductions when renting out part of your home